Aman0phy/Aman0phy/README.md

 ![](https://komarev.com/ghpvc/?username=Aman0phy)

 ### About
-- 🔭 I’m currently working as a **Postdoctoral Researcher** at University of Cincinnati, USA.
+- 🔭 I’m currently working as a **Postdoctoral Researcher** at University of Maryland School of Medicine, USA.
 - 🔭 My research is aimed at answering the questions concerned with the formation of the universe and its existence today.
 To answer these questions we analyze the petabyte-scale data generated using the particle collider experiment Belle II in Japan.
 - 🔭 I am involved in multiple physics analysis projects.
 Through my research, I have gained an excellent knowledge of statistical data analysis and computer programming in **C++**, **Python**, and **Linux**.
 - 🌱 Currently enrolled in **AI for Medicine Specialization** by DeepLearning.AI (Coursera)